csabagabor/Garden-management-System---Java/README.md

 # About

-- Desktop App based on client-server architecture used to manage a garden.
+- Desktop App based on client-server architecture(Sockets are used for communication) used to manage a garden.
 - there are 2 types of users: regular user(gardener) and administrator
 	The regular user can perform the following operations:
 	- view graphically the garden